-The Corrective Services Act 2006 defines 'immediate family member' as a person's spouse, de facto, child, step-child, parent, step-parent, brother, sister, stepbrother, stepsister, grandparent or legal guardian.
+The Corrective Services Act 2006 defines 'immediate family member' as a person's spouse, child, stepchild, parent, step-parent, brother, sister, stepbrother, stepsister, grandparent or legal guardian.
 In the case of Aboriginal and Torres Strait Islanders, extended family relationships may also be recognised.

-Yes.
-If a victim of crime would prefer that someone else, such as a friend or family member (called a nominee), receive the information about the offender on their behalf, they should indicate this when applying for inclusion on the Register.
+If a victim of crime would like to nominate another person, such as a friend or family member (known as a nominee), to receive the information about the offender on their behalf, they should indicate this when applying for inclusion on the QCS Victims Register.
 A victim can also nominate a government or non-government agency to receive information on their behalf if that entity agrees e.g. children under the care of the Department of Communities - Child Safety or Justice Groups.

-If you are unsure about your eligibility, please contact the Victims Register on 1800 098 098 or email us at firstname.lastname@example.org
+If you are unsure about your eligibility or require a hard copy application form, please contact the QCS Victims Register on FREECALL 1800 098 098 or email firstname.lastname@example.org

-Once an application has been approved and processed, the registered person or their nominee will receive a letter from us confirming their registration.
-This letter will also provide information about the offender's charges, sentence, release and eligibility dates and the correctional centre in which the offender is currently accommodated or the Probation and Parole District Office which currently supervises them.
+Once an application has been approved and processed, the victim or their nominee will receive a letter from the QCS Victims Register confirming their registration as an eligible person.
+This letter will also provide information about the prisoner's/offender's sentence, release and eligibility dates and the location where incarcerated or supervised by Probation and Parole.